 For clients seeking treatment for anxiety in Melbourne, we have compiled the below information to explore anxiety and the different ways it can present in your life.
-For clients seeking counselling for anxiety in Melbourne, we have an experienced team of Clinical Psychologists and Psychologists in our Melbourne CBD clinic who are able to provide treatment for anxiety in a safe supportive environment.
+For clients seeking counselling for anxiety in Melbourne, we have an experienced team of Clinical Psychologists and Psychologists in our Melbourne CBD clinic as well as psychologists in Geelong who are able to provide treatment for anxiety in a safe supportive environment.

 What is Anxiety?

 Everyone experiences anxiety from time to time.
 We might feel anxious before a job interview, or when we feel we’re in danger, like waking up to a strange sound in the Melbourne night.
 Everyday anxiety is occasional, mild and brief.
 In some situations, anxiety can be essential to our survival.
 If you were standing on the edge of a curb and a car swerved towards you, you would immediately perceive danger and jump back to avoid the car.
 This normal anxiety reaction, called the ‘fight or flight’ response, is what triggers you to immediately respond to danger.

 The anxiety felt by a person with a disorder occurs often, is more intense, and lasts longer: up to hours and sometimes even days.
 Anxiety disorders can make it hard for people in Melbourne to work or study, manage daily tasks and have relationships.
 These disorders are the most common mental health problem in women and are second only to substance-use disorders in men.
 On average, one-in-four Australians will experience an anxiety disorder at some stage in their life.

 How do I know if I have an anxiety disorder?